Frumentius: Feast date

-The Coptic Orthodox Church of Alexandria celebrates the feast of Frumentius on 18 December, the Eastern Orthodox Church on 30 November and the Catholic Church on 20 July.
+The Coptic Orthodox Church celebrates the feast of Frumentius on 18 December, the Eastern Orthodox Church on 30 November and the Catholic Church on 20 July.

 Patronage

 Frumentius is regarded as the patron saint of the former Kingdom of Aksum, and its contemporary territories.

-He is the patron saint of St Frumentius Theological College, the Anglican seminary in Ethiopia.
+He is the patron saint of St Frumentius Theological College in Ethiopia, which is part of the Episcopal/Anglican Province of Alexandria.